zukunft/zukunft.com/docs/llm/pending.md

 ### workflow

-for the creation of src/test/resources/web/html/workflow/change_word_wf1/wf1_show_edit_save.html replace the session id and the id of the word with a fixed test id to make the test result less volatile

-in src/test/php/unit_workflow/word_url_tests.php (and elsewhere) change the edit word workflow id from 1 to 2 so rename the files from 'wf1-*' to 'wf2-*'

-in src/test/php/unit_workflow/word_url_tests.php move the edit word workflow calls to a separate function

-create a class to combine the parameters '$url_arr, $usr_backend, $usr_ui, $usr_msg, $ui->dto, false);' in src/test/php/unit_workflow/word_url_tests.php to one so that the url_user_reaction call is shorter

 add the translatable title 'Confirm word changes' to the 'System Test Word - Confirm update - zukunft.com' page

 in the 'System Test Word - Confirm update - zukunft.com' page show a translateable 'before' and 'after' as a lable to the old and new word name